 4.1 Type I: Interior Use Only-Type I defines encapsulation products intended for interior use.
-These products shall meet the requirements of this specification except those for weathering and exterior aging (for example, test methods described in 10.9 and 10.10.1 not conducted).
+These products shall meet the requirements of this specification except those for weathering and exterior aging (that is, test methods described in 10.9 and 10.10.1 not conducted).

-4.2 Type II: Exterior Use Only-Type II defines encapsulation products intended for exterior use.
-These products shall meet the requirements of this specification except that for interior aging (for example, test method 10.10.2 not conducted).

-4.3 Type III: Either Exterior or Interior Use-Type III defines encapsulation products intended for either interior or exterior use.
+- 4.2 Type II: Exterior Use Only-Type II defines encapsulation products intended for exterior use.
+These products shall meet the requirements of this specification except that for interior aging (that is, test method described in 10.10.2 not conducted). - 4.3 Type III: Either Exterior or Interior Use-Type III defines encapsulation products intended for either interior or exterior use.
 These products shall meet all the requirements of this specification.